laggingreflex/mochista/README.md

 This is especially troublesome when using babel-rewire.
 It might fail to re-wire your dependencies.

-For this reason there's a third option, enabled by pressing "r" or using the switch `--all`, which resets all require cache for all test and all source files.
+For this reason there's a third option, enabled by pressing "r" or using the switch `--run-all`, which resets all require cache for all test and all source files.
 This is probably the most fool proof way to re-run all tests.
 It's still a lot faster that running the process again.

 #### Chokidar